GOOD TO KNOW ABOUT ICELAND

-If you use a smartphone, an Icelandic mobile sim card can be purchased to access Iceland’s 3G network, which is extremely helpful since it works even in the most remote areas, away from cities.
-If you don´t want to change sim cards, but you still need the Internet all the time, you can rent a portable WIFI device.
+Using a smartphone, an Icelandic mobile sim card can be purchased to access Iceland's 3G network, which is extremely helpful since it works even in the most remote areas, away from cities.
+If you don't want to change sim cards, but you still need the Internet all the time, you can rent a portable WIFI device.

-Iceland is part of the EU agreements, and many rules applied to the country.
-For example, travelers from Europe, don´t pay for roaming and can use their personal data plan and voice calls like in their home country.
+Iceland is part of the EU agreements, and many rules are applied to the country.
+For example, travelers from Europe don't pay for roaming and can use their data plan, and voice calls like in their home country.

 Tipping isn't mandatory or customary in Iceland, but it is always appreciated.
 The standard rate of tax on Icelandic products is 24%.

-If you’re happy with the services provided by waiters, drivers and other service workers, leaving a small tip is a good way to show your appreciation.
+If you're happy with the services provided by waiters, drivers, and other service workers, leaving a small tip is an excellent way to show your appreciation.

-For reference, between $40-$80 (per tour) is consider a nice gesture, and everything more than $80 is a great tip.
+For reference, between $40-$80 is considered a nice gesture, and everything more than $80 is a great tip.